Shivp1413/Local-LLM-api-project/readme.md

 ## Prerequisites

-- Raspberry Pi (3 or newer recommended)
+- Raspberry Pi (3 or newer recommended)/Windows/MAC
 - Python 3.7+
 - Ollama installed on the Raspberry Pi